digital-loukoum/bunker/specs/README.md

 - `Primitive`

   The type of the primitive is written as a byte.

+  Primitive types are: unknown, null, any, boolean, character, integer, positiveInteger, bigInteger, number, string, regExp, date and reference.

   Example: for a boolean, write `Type.boolean` - which is equal to `3`.
+For a character, write `Type.character`, etc...

   Size (in bytes): `1`